Hay Scented Fern

 Don’t ruin it!

 I look over to the beautiful fern, and think about why I don’t want to read anything about her.
 I hear inside my mind the simple truth – I already know you… and you have known me since I was a child.
-Naming and dissecting with my mind (which we call understanding) can sometimes take out so much of the enjoyment and magic.
+Naming and dissecting with my mind can sometimes take out so much of the listening, presence, and magic.

 I settle into meditation by the water as the sun sets.

 Walking back along the forest path, the smell of the hay-scented fern filling me up, feeling waves of peace move through my nervous system as it travels through me.
-Feeling I am a child again.
-I thank her for the medicine all my life, and promise I will try my best, not to ruin it.
+Feeling I am a child again… and I thank her for the medicine all my life.